 Next, square your hips and lower your body down as far as you can while feeling the stretch in your hips, glutes and groin area.

 You can sit up and rest on your palms, elbow, or lie all the way down for a deeper stretch.

 Hold the pose for five deep breaths, then to come out from the Pigeon, tuck your left toes under and bend your left knee and slowly glide your right leg back until you are back to starting position.

-Here are my yoga poses for post-run muscle soreness and recovery.
+Here are my yoga poses for post-run muscle soreness and recovery for runners.

-If you pick only one pose from this whole list, do the Viparita asana.
+If you pick only one pose from my my yoga for runners list, do the Viparita asana.